 Step 2.
 Installing Erlang.

-First, download the Erlang repository package from its official website and install on your system:
+First, download the Erlang repository package from its official website and install it on your system:

 wget https://packages.erlang-solutions.com/erlang-solutions_1.0_all.deb dpkg -i erlang-solutions_1.0_all.deb